Satellites of Infinite Rank in the Smooth Concordance Group

 The proof of the above proposition clearly breaks down in the winding number zero case, as the signature function of the satellite forgets the companion knot entirely.
 This is not simply a deficit of the signature function.
 Indeed, in the case that $P$ is unknotted, or even merely an Alexander polynomial one knot, the topological concordance class of $P(K)$ is trivial for {\em any} $K$ by work of Freedman \cite{Freedman}.
 Thus, far subtler techniques are required.
 For the remainder of this section, we pave our way to apply an instanton cobordism obstruction to the problem at hand by constructing some explicit cobordisms. \\

-Recall, then, that closed oriented 3--manifolds $Y_0$ and $Y_1$ are {\em oriented cobordant} if there exists a compact, oriented 4--manifold $W$ with oriented boundary $\partial W= -Y_0\sqcup Y_1$, where we follow the ``outward normal first" convention for orientations induced on the boundary.
+Recall, then, that closed oriented 3--manifolds $Y_0$ and $Y_1$ are {\em oriented cobordant} if there exists a compact oriented 4--manifold $W$ with oriented boundary $\partial W= -Y_0\sqcup Y_1$, where we follow the ``outward normal first'' convention for orientations induced on the boundary.
 The manifold $W$ is called a {\em cobordism from $Y_0$ to $Y_1$}, and $Y_0$ (resp. $Y_1$) will be referred to as the ``incoming'' (resp. ``outgoing") boundary component.
-We will construct cobordisms whose incoming boundary component is the branched double cover of a satellite knot, and whose outgoing boundary contains a manifold obtained by Dehn surgery on the companion as a prime summand.
-These cobordisms allows us to isolate the companion knot $K$ from $P(K)$, and thereby utilize desirable gauge theoretic properties of surgeries on the former to obstruct sliceness of the latter in the spirit of the signature argument. \\
+We will construct cobordisms whose incoming boundary component is the branched double cover of a satellite knot, and whose outgoing boundary contains a manifold obtained by Dehn surgery on the companion as a summand.
+These cobordisms allow us to isolate the companion knot $K$ from $P(K)$, and thereby utilize desirable gauge theoretic properties of surgeries on the former to obstruct sliceness of the latter in the spirit of the signature argument. \\